hoehermann/purple-gowhatsapp/README.md

 * in the input buffer
 * in the decryption buffer
 * in the go → C message buffer
-* in the C → purple output buffer
 * in the output buffer

 On systems with many concurrent connection, this could exhaust memory.